eProsima/Shapes-Demo-Docs/docs/liveliness.rst

 duration can be configured, as the announcement period is not used for this mode.

-In the AUTOMATIC liveliness kind, the service takes the responsibility for renewing the timer associated to the lease duration, and as long as the remote participant keep running and remains connected, all the entities within that participant will be considered alive.
+In the AUTOMATIC liveliness kind, the service takes the responsibility for renewing the timer associated to the lease duration, and as long as the remote participant keeps running and remains connected, all the entities within that participant will be considered alive.

 The other two kinds (MANUAL_BY_PARTICIPANT and MANUAL_BY_TOPIC) need a periodic assertion to consider the remote